johancuda/Outdoor-bowling-vr-experience/README.md

 A-Frame being mostly improved by open-source projects we ran into compatibility issues between A-Frame versions and certain libraries, such as [aframe-physics-system](https://github.com/c-frame/aframe-physics-system).
 One of the problem we couldn't solve was the pins getting back up after collision.

-A few bugs sound effects bug might appear after a few iterations of choosing a ball/throwing it, we're currently trying to fix that.
+A few features we would like to implement would be:

+- Adding a button to get the pins back to their original positions
-We could further this project with improved bowling movements, such as ball picking and placing.
+- Adding improved bowling movements, such as ball picking and placing